jesskelsall/astarus/characters/naeva-soulier.md

 ## Summary

 Naeva Soulier was the daughter of Corinne and Rene soulier.
-In the [Soulier Cottage Memory Sphere](../items/artifacts-of-oonar/memory-spheres/soulier-cottage-memory-sphere.md) she was a young girl, learning to write.
+In [Mémoire de Chalet](../items/echneshment/memory-spheres/memoire-de-chalet.md) she was a young girl, learning to write.

 ## Characteristics